-- You need 2 tools to hold the fitting and tighten the compression nut.
+- You need 2 tools, one to to hold the fitting and the other to tighten the compression nut.
 You can use open ended wrenches, vice grips or water pump pliers.
 Make sure the tools are properly sized and grip tightly so that they don't slip off while tightening.
 Watching the mark on the nut, tighten it by 1/2 to 1 turn.
 If possible you can tighten by 1/2 turn, turn on the water supply and wait for a few minutes see if the joint "weeps".
 If this is the case, try tightening further.
 It's important to not over tighten as this can deform the olive, preventing it from sealing properly and causing a leak.
 Knowing how much to tighten a nut is learned by experience and as a rule of thumb, once the nut suddenly becomes difficult to turn, it is tight enough.

 How to Use Push Fittings

 These vary somewhat, but in general this is the procedure

 - Measure, mark and cut the pipe.
 In general you should avoid using a hacksaw as a square cut on the end of the pipe is more critical.
 Use a proper pipe cutter suitable for copper or plastic pipe.
 File off any burrs on the end of copper pipe.

 - If using plastic pipe, push an insert fully into the end of the pipe

 - Slide the pipe into the fitting until it will go no further.
 Pull back to ensure the teeth on the collet insert in the fitting have gripped the pipe and it is secure.